 The airway epithelium is covered by a thin layer of surface liquid (ASL), which is vital for maintaining a healthy respiratory tract.
 The ASL contains many potential growth substrates for bacterial growth including glucose.
 Glucose concentration in human ASL is normally ~0.4 mM, 12.5 times lower than that of blood [1].
-ASL glucose concentrations are elevated in people with respiratory disease including acute viral rhinitis [2], chronic rhinosinitis [3], chronic obstructive pulmonary disease [4] and cystic fibrosis [1].
-ASL glucose concentrations are also increased in experimental and diabetic hyperglycaemia [2,5] and are further increased in people with both respiratory disease and diabetes mellitus [1,6].
-Such elevations in ASL glucose are associated with increased susceptibility to infection, particularly with Staphylococcus aureus and Pseudomonas aeruginosa [4,6,7].
+Airway surface liquid glucose concentrations are elevated in individuals with respiratory disease including acute viral rhinitis [2], chronic rhinosinitis [3], chronic obstructive pulmonary disease [4]

+We developed an in vitro model of airway glucose homoeostasis and showed that ASL glucose concentration is the net effect of the paracellular diffusion of glucose from the blood/interstitial fluid across the airway epithelium into ASL and its removal from ASL by epithelial uptake through facilitative glucose transporters [8-11].
+We showed that paracellular glucose diffusion was increased not only by doi: 10.1111/jcmm.12784 and cystic fibrosis [1].
+Airway surface liquid glucose concentrations are also increased in experimental and diabetic hypergly-caemia [2, 5] and are further increased in individuals with both respiratory disease and diabetes mellitus [1, 6].
+Such elevations in ASL glucose are associated with increased susceptibility to infection, particularly with S. aureus and Pseudomonas aeruginosa [4, 6, 7].